nagypeter/weblogic-operator-tutorial/tutorials/install.operator_oow.md

 Kubernetes distinguishes between the concept of a user account and a service account for a number of reasons.
 The main reason is that user accounts are for humans while service accounts are for processes, which run in pods.
 WebLogic Operator also requires service accounts.
 If service account not specified, it defaults to default (for example, the namespace's default service account).
 If you want to use a different service account, then you must create the operator's namespace and the service account before installing the operator Helm chart.

-Thus create operator's namespace in advance (don't forget to replace proper USER ID with the ID given you by Instructor:
+Thus create operator's namespace in advance (don't forget to replace proper USER ID with the ID given you by Instructor):

     kubectl create namespace sample-weblogic-operator-ns-<PLEASE REPLACE THIS PART WITH YOUR USER ID>